Forex Basics Course - Lesson 2: Why Trade Forex?

-Forex trading allows individuals, banks, funds and other entities to profit from price fluctuations in currency value.
-You can buy a particular currency and then sell it when the currency is stronger (worth more).
+Trading Forex allows individuals, banks, funds and other entities to profit from price fluctuations in currency value.
 The difference between the purchase price and the sell price will either result in a profit or loss (unless you break-even).

 How do you Make Money from Forex Trading?

 Currencies are coupled with another currency to create a Forex pair.
-Forex pairs increase in value and decrease in value.
-Profitable Forex trading is being able to speculate these price fluctuations correctly and to buy and sell currencies accordingly.
+Forex pairs increase and decrease in value.
+Profitable Forex trading is about being able to speculate these price fluctuations correctly and to buy and sell currencies accordingly.

 Below are some examples of Forex pairs.
 You should be able to tell which Forex pairs have increased or decreased in value by using the change columns.
-The change amount is calculated by using the difference between the current price and yesterday's closing price.
+The change amount is calculated by using the difference between the current price and the price from the previous trading day.

 Price movements in the Forex market are usually measured by PIP value.
 Pip is an acronym for Point In Percentage.
 The term PIP refers to a point movement.
 Let's look at an example...